 Are you looking for a fun, meaningful summer activity that will get the kids out of the house?
-Would you like to do your part to maintain or restore the dwindling monarch butterfly population and preserve the migration?

 Join me at any of my public presentations.
 Bring the kids.
 In less than an hour you’ll be set to start the hunt for monarch eggs and caterpillars.
 You will know how to care for them, and release the adults.
 I will bring samples of the minimal equipment you’ll need.
 My presentation will be fun and interesting, and you’ll learn enough about the life cycle and migration of this miraculous insect to teach your friends who will be fascinated when you show them your living laboratory.
 I will explain how picture taking becomes part of the fun.